mbernste/mbernste.github.io/_posts/2021-10-14-inverse_matrices.md

 2. An invertible matrix preserves the dimensionality of transformed vectors
 3. An invertible matrix computes a change of coordinates for a vector space

-Below we will explore each of these.
+Below we will explore each of these perspectives.

 **1. An invertible matrix characterizes an invertible linear transformation**